Hawaii: The Annual Orchid Show in Hilo on the Big Island

-This year, the 59th annual orchid show was held on Friday, August 5, through Sunday, August 7, with the theme “Orchid Safari."
+In 2011, the 59th annual orchid show was held on Friday, August 5, through Sunday, August 7, with the theme “Orchid Safari."
 Thousands of orchid specimens from professional and amateur growers on the Big Island were showcased.
 Major orchid species in the Orchidaceae family including Cattleya, Dendrobium, Miltonia, Oncidiinae, Paphiopedilum, Phalaenopsis, Pleurothallis, Vanda, as well as many other hybrids and cultivars, were on display at the show.
 Exhibitors created some of the most elaborate and stunning displays across the stadium’s floor, using a profusion of orchids and tropical plants in every color, size, and shape you could imagine.
 Some of the displays were quite large, and it took a while for attendees to walk through and see everything.
 Several of the displays featured orchids that had an intoxicating fragrance to lure in viewers.
 Attendees were enthralled with a great variety of new orchid species on display.
 Some varieties produced gigantic flower sprays 4-5 feet long!
 Other varieties had tiny inconspicuous blooms that you almost needed a magnifying glass to see!
 But the most spectacular of all were those rare or unusual orchids.
 To see these gems up-close in person was truly an awe-inspiring experience.
 It was like seeing the Mona Lisa for the first time or catching a glimpse of the extinct Ivory-billed woodpecker!

 The American Orchid Society judges met and did their meticulous work the day before the show started.
 This year, the awards for orchids included Best Species, Best Specimen and Most Unusual or Rare.
 The coveted Grand Champion Award went to a sensational bright yellow Paphiopedilum Dollgoldi.
 The awards for the displays ranged from Best Show Display to Best Theme Display to Best Educational Display.
 The trophies and ribbons were placed next to the winning displays or orchid plants, to be recognized by the show’s attendees.